-The Scope of Practice Decision Algorithm, a resource that guides a RDN to answer a series of questions, determines whether an activity is within their individual scope of practice.
-The algorithm is designed to allow a RDN to critically evaluate their knowledge, skills, experience, judgment and demonstrated competence using criteria resources.
+The Scope of Practice Decision Algorithm, a resource that guides a RDN to answer a series of questions, determines whether an activity is within the RDN's individual scope of practice.
+The algorithm is

 The algorithm is used by the RDN to evaluate each separate activity.
 The practitioner questions guide the self-assessment process.